 If there is any wiggle room in a highschoolers research or writing assignments, they can use their personal experience with any of the above as content.
 They can also talk to people and have interview material.
 Often writing down what was publicly stated by concerned citizens can be a referrable resource.
 Knowing how to correctly cite your resources is key.

-What do you do to encourage your young ones to care about and think critically about land-use issues?
+What do you do to encourage your young ones to engage in nature?

 Photo: Tree Kid by Russ (license)